Keeshond Breed Summary

 Loving, Affectionate, Loyal, Intelligent and Happy

-These doggies are sometimes referred to as the 'Smiling Dutchman' as they nearly always display happy and cheerful expressions on their faces!
+These dogs are sometimes referred to as the 'Smiling Dutchman' as they nearly always have a cheerful expression on their face!
 For this reason, they have found their place in many homes across the Globe.

-They are fairly vocal by nature, but this means that they make excellent watchdogs, particularly on farms and in domestic environments in the Netherlands.
-They have found a huge fan following in the UK not only because of their looks, but also because they are so devoted and make lovely pets!
+They are fairly vocal by nature, but this means that they make excellent watchdogs, particularly on farms and in domestic environments.
+They have found a huge fan following in the UK not only because of their looks but also because they are so devoted and make lovely pets!

 Fun Fact: Lady Diana Spencer was actually able to grow up with a Keeshond in the home.
-In fact, her sister Lady Sarah owns one even to this day!
+In fact, her sister, Lady Sarah, owns one to this day!